JoeyMCPC/JoeyMCPC/README.md

 hey im joeymcpc

-i do rust and cyber sec, im learning how to be a backend dev

 <!---
 JoeyMCPC/JoeyMCPC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.